savinu-hasalanka/toastmasters-api/README.md

 ## Currently working on ...

 * Adding authentication using Spring security and JWT
-* Extending the database with reporting fucntionality (role-players can upload their respective reports)
+* Extending the database with reporting fucntionality (meetingRole-players can upload their respective reports)
 * Connecting to a mobile front-end